 Ouija boards have always been a volatile subject.

-These are my opinions, and replies to some claims.
+The following are my opinions, and how I reply to some questions and claims.

 Claim: If you use a Ouija board, you’re asking for trouble.